 To apply to become a student representative, you first need to fill out a form which should be sent to one of the current students representatives along with a portrait photo of you.
 This should be done before the announced deadline (usually a few hours before the session starts).

 Download the form here: Students' representative form (word)

 Submitting a motion

 Submitting a motion (more commonly known as a proposal), requires that the motion is first summarised in text and submitted to the student representatives before the announced deadline (usually a few hours before the session starts).
 The motion should follow the format of the provided form.
 Each submitter of a motion will get the opportunity to present it during the parliament session.

 Download the form for motions here: Motion form (word)

-The processes of the BUP Student parliament and selection of the BUP's students' representatives are determined its statues.
+The processes of the BUP Student parliament and selection of the BUP's student representatives are determined its statutes.

-Here you can find protocols from past students' parliament session
+Here you can find protocols from past parliament sessions